AnsonCheng03/Ukulele_Robot/Raspberry_Pi_AutoStartBluetooth.md

 ## Steps

 1. Create the systemd service file
-   Open a terminal and create a systemd service file:
+   Create a systemd service file to power on Bluetooth, make it discoverable, and pairable on startup:

+`sudo nano /etc/systemd/system/bluetooth-autostart.service `

-`sudo nano /etc/systemd/system/bluetooth-autostart.service` 2.
-Add the following configuration Copy and paste the following configuration into the file:
+2. Add the following configuration

 ```
 [Unit]